Avalice/AvaliceOnline/faq.md

 Currently, Avalice Online is the only known freeform and multi-campaign Freedom Planet roleplay community.
 We also have many of the same standards as, and share some staff with, the official GalaxyTrail community server.

 ## What is the world like?
-(WIP)
+What we have is a bit too much to fit here in the FAQs.
+Check [this document](https://docs.google.com/document/d/1uLCYA-n-Vjn1ktLteRUrZ4ApMSpwNTF8zA-f1Kp6Ovs/edit) for the official FP canon.
+Any important AO-specific changes or additions to the official canon are listed on [this wiki page](https://avalice.wikia.com/wiki/Canon).

 ## How do I get started here?
 __For FFRP__, as stated in #rules, post your character's bio and information in #character_bios and wait for two staff members to approve.
 Note that characters with more detail and which show more thought put into them are more likely to be approved.
 Your post should contain the following information, or a link to a document with it.
 Fields marked with an asterisk are required.
 ```
 Character name*: (Your character's full name and how you want them be called)
-Race/Species*: (Which anthro animal or alien species they are)
+Race/Species*: (Which anthro animal/species they are)
 Gender*:
 Element*:
 Character age / Date of Birth:
 Place of Birth:
-Planet/Universe of Origin*: (If not native to Avalice)
+Planet/Universe of Origin*: (if not Avalice native, see below)
 Height / Weight:
-Character Appearance*: (Required, unless you have a pic handy.)
+Character Appearance*: (required, unless you have a picture handy)
 Character Strengths and Weaknesses: (Keep it balanced)
 Special Skills and Abilities*: (Doctor, ace pilot, etc; or if they have any abilities, which level?)
 Bio / Personality:
 Backstory:
 Other Info: (Anything that doesn't fit into the previous fields)
 ```

+As per the FFRP Code of Conduct in #rules, players are required to have a native Avalician character before they can submit any alien or naturalized alien characters, and can have no more aliens than they have natives.

 __Campaigns__ are a different matter.
 To join one, first confirm that the campaign is open for new party members.
 If it is, work with the GM(s) to write or port your new or existing character to the system being used.